kaccayana/kaccayana.github.io/src/content/docs/balavatara/mitra.md

 ### 7. Yo 'dhāro tam̉ Okāsam̉.

 The place of an action is called the Okāsa or the Locative.

-[See examples under under Sattamī, pp. 35-36.]
+* [See examples under under *Sattamī*, pp. 35-36.]

 ## VIIIB VIBHATTI-BHEDA (Cases and Case-endings)

 [The Vibhatti or the Case must not be confused with the Kāraka.
 A Kāraka is one of the many causes that accounts for the use of a Vibhatti, and the latter can bring home to us the sense of the Kāraka that may have caused it.
 For instance, the Paṭhamā-vibhatti (see p.
-34) can be accounted for not only by means of the Kattu-kāraka but also by Lingattha and Alapana (see Kaccāyana) and it can help us to determine the sense of the Kattu-kāraka.
+34) can be accounted for not only by means of the *Kattu-kāraka* but also by *Liṅgattha* and *Ālapana* (see Kaccāyana) and it can help us to determine the sense of the *Kattu-kāraka*.
 A loose enumeration of the Vibhattis are given at p.
 31, sec.
-5, where they appear as eight; but strictly speaking, they are seven in number, excluding the Alapana, which in English grammar is distinguished as the Case of Address.
+5, where they appear as *eight*; but strictly speaking, they are *seven* in number, excluding the Ālapana, which in English grammar is distinguished as the Case of Address.
 Only a rough idea of the use of the seven Vibhattis is given at pages 34-36; a detailed treatment of them will be found below.]

 ### Paṭhamā (The First Case)

 #### 1. Ling'atthe Paṭhamā.

 The endings of the First Case are used, when only the sense of the crude form (i.e., stem or nominal base) is spoken of :

-Puriso, purisā ; eko, dve ; aham, etc.
+* Puriso, purisā ; eko, dve ; aham, etc.

-The agent when in the Active Voice (Kartrvācya) and the object when in the Passive (Karmavācya) require the ending of the First Case, which is also used if a word is governed by some Indeclinables, e.g.,-
+* The agent when in the Active Voice (Kartṛ-vācya) and the object when in the Passive (Karma-vācya) require the ending of the First Case, which is also used if a word is governed by some Indeclinables, e.g.,-

-Sudo odanam pacati (Active), Sūdena odano paccate (Passive) ; similarly, -Buddho dhammam desesi, Buddhena dhammo desito.
+* *Sudo* odanam pacati (Active), *Sūdena* odano paccate (Passive) ; similarly, - Buddho dhammaṁ desesi, Buddhena dhammo desito.

-Nāgaseno nāma thero, Sīhaseno nāma putto (where "nāma," an Indeclinable, governs the Proper names).
+* Nāgaseno nāma thero, *Sīhaseno* nāma putto (where "nāma," an Indeclinable, governs the Proper names).

 #### 2. Ālapane ca.

 The endings of the First Case are also used to express the sense of addressing, coupled with the sense of the crude form:

-Bho purisa, bhavanto purisā ; bho rāja, bhavanto rājāno; he sakhha, he sakhino.
+* Bho purisa, bhavanto purisā ; bho rāja, bhavanto rājāno; he sakhha, he sakhino.
 [In the Bālāvatāra these formations are allowed by the Sūtra "Liṅgatthe Paṭhamā," but Rule 2 occurs separately in Kaccāyana.

 ### Dutiyā (the Second Case)

 #### 1. Kammatthe Dutiyā.

-The endings of the Second Case are used in denoting the object (in the Karty-vācya), i.e., the Accusative :
+The endings of the Second Case are used in denoting the object (in the *Kartṛ-vācya*), i.e., the Accusative :

-Buddham vande, unapattam bhunjati, kanṭakam maddati, visam gilati, ratham karoti, dhammam supāti, vācam bhāsati, tanḍulam pacati, coram ghāteṭi, gavami hanati.
+* Buddhaṁ vande, ūnapattaṁ bhuñjati, kaṇṭakaṁ maddati, visaṁ gilati, rathaṁ karoti, dhammaṁ supāti, vācaṁ bhāsati, taṇḍulaṁ pacati, coraṁ ghāteṭi, gavaṁ hanati.

-#### 2. Kāladdhānamaccantasam̃yoge.
+#### 2. Kāladdhānamaccantasamṁyoge.

 The endings of the Second Case are added to words denoting time or space, which have immediate proximity (to any object, attribute or action):

-Māsam manisodano (where māsa denotes time and manisodano object-i.e., a 'manisodano' which can be eaten for a whole month.
+* Māsaṁ maṁsodano (where *māsa* denotes time and *maṁsodano* object-i.e., a 'maṁsodano' which can be eaten for a whole month.
 Here we have proximity of time with an object).

-Saradam் ramanīyā nadī (where 'ramanīyatā' is an attribute of 'nadi,' which lasts throughout the season 'Sarada.'
+* Saradaṁ ramaṇīyā nadī (where 'ramaṇīyatā' is an attribute of 'nadi,' which lasts throughout the season 'Sarada.'
 Here we have proximity of time with an attribute).

-Māsam sajjhāyati (where the action of 'sajjhāyana' continues throughout a 'māsa.'
+* Māsaṁ sajjhāyati (where the action of 'sajjhāyana' continues throughout a 'māsa.'
 Here we have proximity of time with an action).
-Yojanami vanarāji (proximity of space, yojana, with an object, vanarāji).
+* Yojanaṁ vanarāji (proximity of space, yojana, with an object, *vanarāji*).
-Yojanam̉ dīgho pabbato (proximity of space with an attribute, dīgha).
+* Yojanam̉ dīgho pabbato (proximity of space with an attribute, *dīgha*).
-Kosam sajjhāyati (proximity of space with an action, sajjhāynti).
+* Kosaṁ sajjhāyati (proximity of space with an action, *sajjhāyati*).

 #### 3. Kammappavacanīya-yutte.

-The endings of the Second Case are added to words used in connection with terms (certain prepositions, particles or adverbs) employed to define an action (Kammappavacanīya).
+The endings of the Second Case are added to words used in connection with terms (certain prepositions, particles or adverbs) employed to define an action (*Kammappavacanīya*).

-Such terms are: anu, pati, pari and abhi.
+* Such terms are: *anu*, *pati*, *pari* and *abhi*.

-Anu expresses the senses of (i) aiming at, (ii) pervasion, (iii) exception, (iv) portion, (v) homogeneity, and (vi) inferiority: e.g., (i) Rukkham் anu vijjotate cando (where the idea is that the moon is shining with the tree as its aim ; the act of 'aiming at' is expressed by the Kammappavacanīya 'anu' ; hence, rukkham, which it governs, takes the ending of the Second Case).
+* Anu expresses the senses of (1) aiming at, (2) pervasion, (3) exception, (4) portion, (5) homogeneity, and (6) inferiority: e.g.,
+  1. Rukkhaṁ anu vijjotate cando (where the idea is that the moon is shining with the tree as its aim ; the act of 'aiming at' is expressed by the Kammappavacanīya 'anu' ; hence, *rukkhaṁ*, which it governs, takes the ending of the Second Case).
-(ii) Bukkhami rukkhami anu vijjotate cando (where 'anu' expresses 'pervasion'; hence the repetition rukkhami rukkhami and the ending of the Second Case).
+  2. Rukkhaṁ rukkhaṁ anu vijjotate cando (where 'anu' expresses 'pervasion'; hence the repetition *rukkhaṁ rukkhaṁ* and the ending of the Second Case).
-(iii) Sädhu Devadatto mätarami anu (where the meaning is that Devadatta is not by nature good, but he is good towards his mother; hence, the Second Case-ending in mätarain, which is governed by 'anu,' denoting 'exception').
+  3. Sädhu Devadatto mātaraṁ anu (where the meaning is that Devadatta is not by nature good, but he is good towards his mother; hence, the Second Case-ending in mātaraṁ, which is governed by 'anu,' denoting 'exception').
-(iv) Yad ettha mam anu siyā tan diyatu (which means: Give me that which is my portion; thus 'anu' has the force of 'share or portion,' and accordingly mam has the Second Case-ending).
+  4. Yad ettha maṁ anu siyā taṁ diyatu (which means: Give me that which is my portion; thus '*anu*' has the force of 'share or portion,' and accordingly *maṁ* has the Second Case-ending).
-(v) Nadim anvavasitā Bārānasī (where 'Bārānasī' together with 'nadi' makes one complete whole; therefore, 'anu' in anvavasita (anu + ava + sitā, Sk. sritā) denoting 'homogeneity,' nadim has the Second Case-ending).
+  5. Nadiṁ anvavasitā Bārāṇasī (where 'Bārāṇasī' together with 'nadi' makes one complete whole; therefore, 'anu' in anvavasita (anu + ava + sitā, Sk. sritā) denoting 'homogeneity,' *nadiṁ* has the Second Case-ending).
-(vi) Anu Sāriputtam paññavā bhikkhu (which means that the bhikkhu is wise, but that he is inferior to Sāriputta in wisdom; hence, 'anu' having the force of 'inferiority,' Sāriputtam has the Second Case-ending).
+  6. Anu Sāriputtaṁ paññavā bhikkhu (which means that the bhikkhu is wise, but that he is inferior to Sāriputta in wisdom; hence, 'anu' having the force of 'inferiority,' *Sāriputtaṁ* has the Second Case-ending).

-Pati and Pari have only the first four significations of Anu in the above illustrations and they can be used in its stead.
+* *Pati* and *Pari* have only the first four significations of *Anu* in the above illustrations and they can be used in its stead.

-Abhi has only the first three significations of Anu mentioned above and it can be used in its place.
+* *Abhi* has only the first three significations of *Anu* mentioned above and it can be used in its place.

-#### 4. Gati-buddhi-bhuja-paṭha-hara-kara-sayādīnah kārite vā.
+#### 4. Gati-buddhi-bhuja-paṭha-hara-kara-sayādīnaṁ kārite vā.

-In the sense of causation ('kärite'), the endings of the Second Case are optionally used in connection with the roots denoting gati (motion) or buddhi (knowing) and with the roots bhuja, patha, hara, kara, saya, etc. :
+In the sense of causation ('kārite'), the endings of the Second Case are optionally used in connection with the roots denoting gati (motion) or buddhi (knowing) and with the roots *bhuja*, *patha*, *hara*, *kara*, *saya*, etc. :

-Sāmī dāsam̉ gāmam̉ gamayati (also, dāsena), garu sissam dhammam bodhayati (also, sissena), upāsako bhikkhum bhattam bhojayati (also, bhikkhunā) ; ācariyo antevāsikam Pālim pāṭhayati (also, antevāsikena) ; hatthāroho hatthim sāyayati (also, hatthinā).
+* Sāmī dāsam̉ gāmam̉ gamayati (also, dāsena), garu sissaṁ dhammaṁ bodhayati (also, sissena), upāsako bhikkhuṁ bhattaṁ bhojayati (also, bhikkhunā) ; ācariyo antevāsikaṁ Pāliṁ pāṭhayati (also, antevāsikena) ; hatthāroho hatthiṁ sāyayati (also, hatthinā).

-#### 5. Kvaci Dutiyā Chatṭhīnamatthe.
+#### 5. Kvaci Dutiyā Chaṭṭhīnamatthe.

 The endings of the Second Case are sometimes used in denoting the sense of those of the Sixth :

-Tari kho pana Bhagavantam kalyāna-kittisaddo abbhuggato (where tam Bhagavantam means tassa Bhagavato).
+* Taṁ kho pana Bhagavantaṁ kalyāṇa-kittisaddo abbhuggato (where taṁ Bhagavantaṁ means *tassa* Bhagavato).

-So also in connection with the words antarā, anto, tiro, abhito, parito, patibhā etc.; e.g., antarā̄ ca Nālaudam antarā ca Rājagaham ; anto rattham ; tiro rathham ; abhito gāmam ; parito gāmam ; upamā mam̀ paṭibhāti.
+* So also in connection with the words *antarā*, *anto*, *tiro*, *abhito*, *parito*, *patibhā* etc.; e.g., antarā̄ ca Nālandaṁ antarā ca Rājagahaṁ ; anto ratthaṁ ; tiro rathhaṁ ; abhito gāmaṁ ; parito gāmaṁ ; upamā mam̀ paṭibhāti.

 #### 6. Tatiyā-Sattamīnañ ca.

 The endings of the Second Case are also sometimes used in denoting the sense of those of the Third and Seventh Cases:

-Mam (i.e., mayā saha) nālapissati ; pubbaṇhasamayam (i.e., samaye) nivāsetvā.
+* Maṁ (i.e., mayā saha) nālapissati ; pubbaṇhasamayaṁ (i.e., samaye) nivāsetvā.

-The endings of the Second Case are also sometimes used in the sense of those of the Seventh Case in connection with the following: upa+ $\sqrt{ }$ vasa, anu $+\sqrt{ }$ vasa, adhi $+\sqrt{ }$ vasa, $\bar{a}+$ $\sqrt{ }$ vasa ; adhi $+\sqrt{ }$ si ; adhi $+\sqrt{ }$ thā ; adhi $+\sqrt{ }$ āsa ; abhi + ni $+\sqrt{ }$ visa ; e.g., gāmam upavasati (i.e., gāme vasati) ; similarly, -gāmani anuvasati, adhivasati, āvasati, adhisete, adhititṭhati, ajjhāsayati, abhinivisati (i.e., gäme pavisati).
+* The endings of the Second Case are also sometimes used in the sense of those of the Seventh Case in connection with the following: upa + √vasa, anu + √vasa, adhi + √vasa, ā + √vasa ; adhi + √si ; adhi + √ṭhā ; adhi + √āsa ; abhi + ni + √visa ; e.g., gāmaṁ upavasati (i.e., gāme vasati) ; similarly, - gāmaṁ anuvasati, adhivasati, āvasati, adhisete, adhitiṭṭhati, ajjhāsayati, abhinivisati (i.e., gäme pavisati).

-Similarly, in connection with $\sqrt{ }$ pā (to drink) and $\sqrt{ }$ car (to go about) ; e.g., nadim pivati (i.e., nadiyam pñniyam pivati); gāmam carati (i.e., gäme carati).
+* Similarly, in connection with √pā (to drink) and √car (to go about) ; e.g., nadiṁ pivati (i.e., nadiyaṁ panīyaṁ pivati); gāmaṁ carati (i.e., gäme carati).

-Also, in the sense of the endings of the Fourth Case ; e.g., paccārocemi tam (for $t e$ ).
+* Also, in the sense of the endings of the Fourth Case ; e.g., paccārocemi taṁ (for *te*).

-And in the sense of the endings of the Fifth Case ; e.g., pubbena gāmani (for gämasmä).
+* And in the sense of the endings of the Fifth Case ; e.g., pubbena gāmaṁ (for gāmasmā).

-Also, adverbially ; e.g., sukhami seti.
+* Also, adverbially ; e.g., sukhaṁ seti.

 ### Tatiyā (the Third Case)

-#### 1. Karane Tatiyā.
+#### 1. Karaṇe Tatiyā.

-করণ কাঁরকে তৃতীয়া বিভক্তি হয় ; যথা—দত্তে বীহিং
-সুনাতি (এছলে ‘দত্তে’ অর্থাৎ ‘দাত্র দ্বারা’,—বাহির বা বাহ্
-করণ-কারক); নেহেন চন্দং ইকৃথতে (এছলে ‘নেতেন’
-অজ্ঘভ্রিক বা আধ্যা|ষিক করপ-কারক)।

 The endings of the Third Case are used in denoting instrumentality :

-Dattena vīhīn lunāti (where an external act is being performed by means of a 'datta'bāhira karaṇa); nettena candam ikkhate (where the action is being done inwardly by means of the eye-ajjhattika karaṇa).# २। छहादि-योगे च। २।६।२०
+* Dattena vīhīṁ lunāti (where an *external* act is being performed by means of a 'datta' - bāhira karaṇa); nettena candaṁ ikkhate (where the action is being done *inwardly* by means of the eye - ajjhattika karaṇa).

 #### 2. Sahādi-yoge ca.

-The endings of the Third Case are also used in connection with the words saha, alami, kim, etc., or in denoting the meanings thereof :
+The endings of the Third Case are also used in connection with the words *saha*, *alaṁ*, *kiṁ*, etc., or in denoting the meanings thereof :

-Puttena saha vutti ; puttena saha thūlo ; puttena saha dhanami; alami te idha-vāsena; kim to jatāhi.
-The endings of the Third Case would be used even without saha, only if the sense of saha be there: nisīdi Bhagavā saddhim bhikkhu-sanghena; sahassena samarī mitā ; piyehi manāpehi nānā-bhāvo ; piyehi manāpehi vinā-bhāvo.
+* Puttena saha vutti ; puttena saha thūlo ; puttena saha dhanaṁ; alaṁ te idha-vāsena; kiṁ te jaṭāhi.
+The endings of the Third Case would be used even without *saha*, only if the sense of *saha* be there: nisīdi Bhagavā saddhiṁ bhikkhu-saṅghena; sahassena samaṁ mitā ; piyehi manāpehi nānā-bhāvo ; piyehi manāpehi vinā-bhāvo.

 #### 3. Hetvatthe ca.

 In denoting cause and also in connection with the word 'hetu', the endings of the Third Case are used:

-Annona vasati (because anna here is the 'cause'); kona hetuna (because used with the word 'hetu').
-Similarly, dhammena vasati; vijjāya vasati ; na jaccā vasalo hoti ; dānena bhogavā hoti; kon'atthena so āgato.
+* Annena vasati (because *anna* here is the 'cause'); kena hetuna (because used with the word 'hetu').
+Similarly, dhammena vasati; vijjāya vasati ; na jaccā vasalo hoti ; dānena bhogavā hoti; ken'atthena so āgato.

 #### 4. Sattamyatthe ca.

 The endings of the Third Case are used in the sense of the Seventh Case too :

-Pubbena gāmani (=gāmasmā pubbasmini); tena kālena (=tasmini kāle).
+* Pubbena gāmaṁ (=gāmasmā pubbasmiṁ); tena kālena (=tasmiṁ kāle).
 Similarly, tena kho samayena.

-#### 5. Yen'angavikāro.
+#### 5. Yen'aṅgavikāro.

 The endings of the Third Case are added to the word which denotes that diseased member of the body whereby the whole appearance is affected :

-Akkhinā kāno ; sotena badhiro ; hatthena kupī ; pādena khañjo ; pitṭhiyā khujjo.
+* Akkhinā kāṇo ; sotena badhiro ; hatthena kuṇī ; pādena khañjo ; piṭṭhiyā khujjo.

 #### 6. Visesane ca.

 The endings of the Third Case are also used in denoting a distinguishing attribute :

-Gottena Gotamo ; tapasa uttamo.
+* Gottena Gotamo ; tapasa uttamo.

 #### 7. Kattari ca.

-The endings of the Third Case are used in denoting the agent (in the Karma- and Bhāvavācyas) :
+The endings of the Third Case are used in denoting the agent (in the *Kamma*- and *Bhāvavācyas*) :

-Sūdena odano paccate [see p.
-94] ; pumunā puññam katam ; sūdajetthena sūdena odano pācāpiyate (here both the agents, the employer and the employed, are in the Third case).
+* Sūdena odano paccate [see p.
+94] ; pumunā puññaṁ kataṁ ; sūdajeṭṭhena sūdena odano pācāpiyate (here both the agents, the employer and the employed, are in the Third case).

 ### Catutthī (the Fourth Case)